Secure & Confidential

 Update and Create your Will or Trust as Necessary

-A will remains valid in Louisiana until revoked, or superseded by another document.
-The Louisiana Probate and Succession Guide shows that you can revoke your will by destroying it, revoking the will in writing, or revoking the will by drafting a new will.
-Your will can be changed up until the moment of death, but you should keep in mind that the language must be precise if you want your final wishes honored.
+In Louisiana, a will remains valid until it is revoked or replaced by a new document.
+According to the Louisiana Probate and Succession Guide, you can revoke a will by destroying it, revoking it in writing, or drafting a new one.
+While you can make changes up until death, precise language is essential to ensure your final wishes are honored.

 The Different Types of Wills in Louisiana